madooei/example-package/README.md

 Feel free to open issues or pull requests!
 If you want to add a new package or example, just create a new folder in the appropriate directory and include a README.
 (Check [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information.)

----

-For package-specific instructions (installation, usage, development, publishing, etc.), see the README in `packages/example-package/`.